CamdenTadhg/JoblyFrontEnd/jobly/Planning/ProjectPlan.md

 THE HARDER PART
-5) Show jobs on profile page
-    - create new route for this on the back end
-    - create JoblyAPI method for this
-    - call job list in Profile component
+4) Allow job application functionality
+    SAVE TO GIT
+    Change profile component to include application information
+        - set back end model to include jobs applied to in data
+            - check tests
+        - set back end route to include jobs applied to in data
+            - check tests
+        - set JoblyApi.getUserDetails to handle new incoming data
+        - set useEffect to handle new incoming data
         - construct job list
-4) Allow job application functionality
+        - check buttons still appear apply or applied
-    Change company detail route to include application information Change job list route to include application information Code button to show apply or applied based on status Ensure this is retained across pages during session Ensure this is retained between sessions
+        - check button does nothing when clicked Ensure this is retained across pages during session Ensure this is retained between sessions

 THE REALLY HARD PART
 2) Write tests
+    - mock axios not Api, as per Snack-or-Booze project
 1) Deploy on Render
     Set up database on Supabase
     Deploy backend on Render